SkyRL

 Inference Architecture

 This page explains how SkyRL's inference engine separates data and control planes, and how weight sync works during training.
-We design the architecture of SkyRL's HTTP-based inference implementation below.
+We detail the architecture of SkyRL's HTTP-based inference implementation below.

 System Architecture